 And what Mirel spends his days creating are pioneering technologies that will help determine how the universe developed the structure we see today.

-You see, our universe is made up of vast, empty areas interspersed with what Mirel calls clumpy bits — things like stars and planets that make up solar systems, solar systems that make up galaxies, and galaxies that make up clusters of galaxies.
-What’s called the Primordial Inflation Theory posits that in the immediate aftermath of the Big Bang — literally in the first trillionth of a trillionth of a trillionth of a second — the universe so rapidly expanded that quantum fluctuations of the atom-sized universe got stuck as the universe expanded to macroscopic size.
+You see, our universe is made up of vast, empty areas interspersed with what Mirel calls clumpy bits — things like stars and planets that make up solar systems, solar systems that make up galaxies and galaxies that make up clusters of galaxies.
+What’s called the Primordial Inflation Theory posits that in the immediate aftermath of the Big Bang — in the first trillionth of a trillionth of a trillionth of a second — the universe so rapidly expanded that quantum fluctuations of the atom-sized universe got stuck as the universe expanded to macroscopic size.
 Those ‘stuck’ fluctuations created the current structure of the cosmos.
-Quantum fluctuations happen when particles smaller than atoms, or subatomic particles, blink in and out of existence — and those first ‘in’ particles froze to become the universe’s clumps, and the ‘out’ particles created those massive areas of empty space.
+Quantum fluctuations happen when particles smaller than atoms, or subatomic particles, blink in and out of existence — and those first ‘in’ particles froze to become the universe’s clumps, while the ‘out’ particles created those massive areas of empty space.

 To discover the truth or untruth of all of this, Mirel is creating new tools that will sit on the edge of the sky.
-A systems engineer working for NASA’s PIPER (Primordial Inflation Polarization ExploreR) mission, he and the rest of the team at NASA will send a balloon observatory to the edge of Earth’s atmosphere, where it will look toward space to measure the polarization of the cosmic microwave background, or light left over from the Big Bang.
+A systems engineer working for NASA’s PIPER (Primordial Inflation Polarization ExploreR) mission, he and the rest of the team at NASA will send a balloon observatory to the edge of Earth’s atmosphere, where it will look toward space to measure the polarization of the cosmic microwave background or light left over from the Big Bang.
 What that ancient light reveals when captured — nine PIPER launches are planned in all — may have profound consequences.
 Scientists understand how gravity works on a macroscopic scale — why planets orbit their suns and how gravity bends light, for example — but not on smaller, quantum scales.
 If PIPER helps prove the inflation theory, it will also give physicists data on the link between gravity and quantum mechanics.

 Listening to him describe his work is inspiring.
 You want to go back in time and apologize to your high school chemistry teacher for being bored in class.
 If you’re an artist, you wonder how your thesis would have been different if you’d had access to Mirel’s enthusiastic sharing of knowledge.